josemlopez/minidiffusion/README.md

 # minidiffusion
 Diffusion model in a few lines of code.
 Code explained in detail.

-This code is mainly for my own learning process of all the details of a diffusion model.
+This code is mainly for my understanding of all the details of a diffusion model to the last detail.
-It flows the paper https://arxiv.org/pdf/2006.11239.pdf "Denoising Diffusion Probabilistic Models" and I tried to ignore anything that is not related to the paper.
+It follows the paper https://arxiv.org/pdf/2006.11239.pdf "Denoising Diffusion Probabilistic Models" and I tried to ignore anything that is not related to the paper.

 The code has different parts: